bitcoin-sv/ts-sdk/docs/examples/EXAMPLE_TYPE_42.md

 const privateKey = PrivateKey.fromRandom()
 ```

-Now, we cna move on to key derivation.
+Now, we can move on to key derivation.

 ## Type 42 Key Derivation